Florida Nurse Practitioner Licensure Steps - 2023

-The board receives applications for RN by Endorsement from applicants who hold a valid license to practice from another state having passed the NCLEX-RN or the State Board Test Pool Examination (SBTPE).
+Applicants for RN by Endorsement hold a valid license to practice in another state and have passed the NCLEX-RN or the State Board Test Pool Examination (SBTPE).

-All applicants for an RN license must have their fingerprints captured at a Livescan service provider as the Florida Board of Nursing no longer accepts fingerprint cards from applicants.
-This will be used to run a background check on you.
+All applicants for an RN license must have their fingerprints captured at a Livescan service provider for a criminal background check.
 You are required to take a copy of the Electronic Fingerprint form with you to the Livescan service provider.
 Your fingerprints will be sent to the Florida Department of Law Enforcement (FDLE).
 Check here for a list of approved centers for capturing.
 Note that each service provider fixes its fee for the capturing process.

-The application fee for both routes is $110 to be paid online with a credit card.
-Ensure that all documents to prove your education, citizenship, possession of a valid out-of-state license, and other documents that you may need are made available before you start the application.
-Successful applicants for the RN license via the examination route usually get their licenses 7-10 days after passing the NCLEX-RN.
+The application fee for both licensure routes is $110, to be paid online with a credit card.
+Ensure that all documents to prove your education, citizenship, possession of a valid out-of-state license, and other documents you may need are available before you start the application.
+Successful applicants for the RN license via the examination route usually get their licenses 7-10 days after the Board receives their NCLEX-RN grade.

 The program must be accredited either by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
-This requirement only applies to applicants who graduated from their bachelor’s program on or after October 1, 1998, for nurse practitioners.
+This requirement only applies to applicants who graduated from their bachelor’s program on or after October 1, 1998.

-You are also required to have taken courses on advanced pathophysiology and pharmacology.
-As long as you fulfill such academic requirements, you may be issued an APRN license that permits you to prescribe and dispense medications.
-This license will not cover controlled substances, however.
+You will also be required to take courses on advanced pathophysiology and pharmacology, and emergency medicine, to name a few.
+As long as you fulfill these academic requirements, you may be issued an NP license that permits you to prescribe and dispense medications within your protocol.

 Certifying agencies may hold certification examinations or provide short programs for prospective nurse practitioners.
-Certification ensures that everyone licensed to practice as a CNP has the basic skill set and knowledge required for the role.
+Certification ensures that everyone licensed to practice as an NP has the basic skill set and knowledge required for the role.

 The application process is to be completed online by first creating an account here.
 You must hold a valid RN license in Florida before applying.
-Note that if your license will expire within 120 days from the date of application, you are required to first renew your RN license before applying for an RN license.
+Note that if your license expires within 120 days from the date of application, you are required to renew your RN license before applying for an NP license.

-All applicants are required to request that verification be sent from their institution of study for their postgraduate, nurse practitioner preparatory program.
-Notification of certification must also be sent to the Board from your national certifying agency showing that you have been certified and are now qualified for a license.
+All applicants are required to request a copy of their official transcripts be sent directly to the Board from the nursing programs they attended.
+Notification of national certification must also be sent to the Board from the proper certifying agency to show you are qualified for a license.

-Every applicant is required to have a background check run on them.
-Hence, you must get your fingerprints captured at a Livescan service provider.
-Each service provider fixes their fee which is why the fees may vary.
-You will also need to verify your present license, and all licenses ever held.
-This can be done using the Nursys platform.
+Every applicant is required to have a criminal background check run on them.
+Therefore, you must get your fingerprints captured by a Livescan service provider.
+Each service provider fixes its fee, which is why the costs may vary.
+You will also need to verify your current nursing license and any others you’ve ever held.
+That information can be found on the Nursys platform.